SuperSwanz/vertx-starter/README.md

 # vertx-starter
-Sample application built in Vertx.
+Sample application built in Vertx using the RxVertx.

 ## Getting Started